MinghuiChen43/awesome-deep-phenomena/README.md

 ### Lottery Ticket Hypothesis: 2023

+- Pruning at Initialization -- A Sketching Perspective. [[paper]](https://arxiv.org/abs/2305.17559)
+  - Noga Bar, Raja Giryes.
+  - Key Word: Pruning at Ininitialization; Sketching Algorithm; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> The paper studies how to prune linear neural networks before training.
+They show that this problem is related to the sketching problem for fast matrix multiplication.
+They use this connection to analyze the error and data dependence of pruning at initialization.
+They also propose a general improvement to existing pruning algorithms based on sketching techniques.

 - NTK-SAP: Improving neural network pruning by aligning training dynamics. [[paper]](https://arxiv.org/abs/2304.02840) [[code]](https://github.com/YiteWang/NTK-SAP)
   - Yite Wang, Dawei Li, Ruoyu Sun. *ICLR 2023*
   - Key Word: Pruning at Ininitialization; Neural Tangent Kernel.